dmcgits/dmcgits.github.io/mds/GPR103/week12_notes.md

 ```

-### QA Mis Com

-Anything you need help with?

 ##  Git

-Let’s al commit our changes and push.
+Let’s all commit our changes and push.
 Do it daily!

+## QA Mis Com

+Anything you need help with?

 ## Scoring